 Relationships

 Meaning emerges from relationships.
 Patients are not isolated data points.
-Care unfolds across time, people, systems, and obligations.
+Care unfolds across time, people, and providers—with the patient at the center.

 What relationships means to us